aziele/phirbo/README.md

 ## Method
 Phirbo links phage to host sequences through intermediate, common reference sequences that are potentially homologous to both phage and host sequences.

-In order to link phage (*P*) to host (*H*) sequence through intermediate sequences, phage and host sequences need to be used as queries in two separate sequence similarity searches (e.g., BLAST) against the same reference database of prokaryotic genomes (*D*).
+To link phage (*P*) to host (*H*) sequence through intermediate sequences, phage and host sequences need to be used as queries in two separate sequence similarity searches (e.g., BLAST) against the same reference database of prokaryotic genomes (*D*).
 One BLAST search is performed for phage query (*P*) and the other for host query (*H*).
 The two lists of BLAST results, *P → D* and *H → D*, contain prokaryotic genomes ordered by decreasing score.
 To avoid a taxonomic bias due to multiple genomes of the same prokaryote species (e.g., *Escherichia coli*), prokaryotic species can be ranked according to their first appearance in the BLAST list.
 In this way, both ranked lists represent phage and host profiles consisting of the ranks of top-score prokaryotic species.

 Phirbo estimates the phage-host relationship by comparing the content and order between phage and host ranked lists using [Rank-Biased Overlap (RBO)](http://dx.doi.org/10.1145/1852102.1852106) measure.
 Briefly, RBO fosters comparison of ranked lists of different lengths with heavier weights for matching the higher-ranking items.
 RBO ranges between `0` and `1`, where `0` means that the lists are disjoint (have no items in common) and `1` means that the lists are identical in content and order.